-Applicants must have completed or be in the final year of a first degree in an art and design or a related subject.
+Applicants must have completed or be in the final year of a first degree in an art and design or related subject.
 You will need a proven commitment to the discipline, with a high level of self-motivation and evidence of independent study.
-You should possess a high standard of illustrative skills and understanding of 3D form.
+You should possess a high standard of illustrative skills and an understanding of 3D form.

 Cross College Requirements

 For full details of cross-College entrance requirements and portfolio requirements (if applicable), see MA Entrance Requirements.